How do I liquidate estate stock and manage dividend distributions during probate in North Carolina?

 Stocks registered in the decedent’s name often continue to accrue dividends until you transfer or liquidate them.
 Dividend income belongs to the estate.
 As personal representative, you must:

-North Carolina classifies dividends as estate income.
+North Carolina law generally treats receipts such as cash dividends as principal or income under the governing instrument and applicable law.
 Refer to N.C.
-Gen. Stat. § 28A-13-3 (defining income) and Article 15 for rules on paying expenses.
+Gen. Stat. § 28A-13-3 and Article 15 for rules on administration and paying expenses.

 5. File a Fiduciary Income Tax Return

-If the estate earns over $2,700 in income (including dividends) during the tax year, you must file Form D-407 by April 15 of the following year.
+If the estate is required to file a North Carolina fiduciary income tax return, you must file Form D-407 by April 15 of the following year.
 Keep clear records of all dividend receipts and distributions.
 That documentation supports your final accounting to the court.

 6. Close Out the Estate